ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 declare sens integer @sensitive;
 ```

-Simple operations on the variables are sensitive
+Simple operations on the variables are sensitive:

 ```sql
 -- this is sensitive (and the same would be true for any other math) sens + 1;
 ```

-The `IN` expression gives you sensitive results if anything about it is
+The `IN` expression gives a sensitive result if anything about it is sensitive:
-sensitive

 ```sql
 -- all of these are sensitive